hazaarlabs/hazaar-mvc/docs/src/guide/basics/routing.md

 - `advanced`: Supports nesting controllers in subdirectories.
 - `annotated`: Define routes using annotations in controller classes.
 - `attribute`: Define routes using attributes in controller classes.
+- `json`: Define routes in a JSON configuration file.

 ## File Routes

 File routes are specified in a `routes.php` file in the root directory.
-This file contains calls to the `Router` class, which provides methods such as:
+This file contains calls to the `Hazaar\Application\Router` class, which provides methods such as:

 - `get`: Responds to `GET` requests.
 - `post`: Responds to `POST` requests.